 THE STUFF ABOUT THE STUFF (2000)

-i never ended up turning in what we did, because it got twisted pretty fast. matt played the part of “jordan cobb”, a crotchety old man who talked about his intestinal…issues, and ended the interview by saying, “never speak to me again.” then matt interviewed me and i imitated arnold schwarzenegger, talking about my daughters “clarice & hyondra” and my muscles. matt pretended to be an old woman who was all but incoherent.
+i never ended up turning in what we did, because it got twisted pretty fast. matt played the part of “jordan cobb”, a crotchety old man who talked about his intestinal issues and ended the interview by saying (not in an unfriendly way), “never speak to me again.” then matt interviewed me and i imitated arnold schwarzenegger, talking about my daughters “clarice & hyondra” and my muscles. after that, matt pretended to be an old woman who was all but incoherent.